denoptim-project/DENOPTIM/doc/doxygen/developer_manual.md

 ### Genetic Algorithm {#GA}

-This run is implemented by the class [GARunner](#denoptim.prgrams.denovo.GARunner) in the package denoptim.prgrams.denovo.
+This run is implemented by the class [GARunner](#denoptim.programs.denovo.GARunner) in the package denoptim.programs.denovo.
-The first difference of this program is that, the class [EvolutionaryAlgorithm](#denoptim.ga.EvolutionaryAlgorithm) (in the package denoptim.ga) which ultimately performs the run, besides the settings, it also include an [ExternalCommandListener](#denoptim.ga.ExternalCmdsListener) in its arguments.
+A peculiarity of this program is that, the class [EvolutionaryAlgorithm](#denoptim.ga.EvolutionaryAlgorithm) (in the package denoptim.ga) which ultimately performs the run, besides the settings, it also includes an [ExternalCommandListener](#denoptim.ga.ExternalCmdsListener) in its arguments.
 Such listener is the class that makes possible for the user to interact with the algorithm during its execution (see [here](#GAInteract)).
 The run is mainly operated by this package ant its workflow is easily trackable through the different classes.
-Noteworthy, the structure of the algorithm is influenced by its capability of running two parallelization schemes: synchronous and asynchronous.
-The synchronous is somewhat the classical genetic optimization algorithm where each generation is perfectly distinguished from the others.
+Noteworthy, the structure of the algorithm is influenced by its capability of running two parallelization schemes: _synchronous_ and _asynchronous_.
+The synchronous scheme is somewhat the classical genetic optimization algorithm where each generation is perfectly distinguished from the others.
 The asynchronous scheme instead loses this clear definition since a generation does not necessarily need to be completed in order for others to keep propagate.
 This forces some deviation of the algorithm from what could be considered a more standard GA.
 For example the selection step is not operated when the all generation is completed but just before a genetic operation such as _crossover_ or _mutation_ is required to generate a new candidate.
-This means that the selection is done on the _current_(or past?) population rather than on a completed generation.
+This means that the selection is done on the _current (or past) population_ rather than on a _completed generation_.

-Although all the main functionalities the genetic algorithm are in this package there are several more packages involved such as denoptim.graph for graph manipulation, denoptim.fitness for fitness evaluation and many others such as logging or 3D molecular model building.
+Although all the main functionalities of the genetic algorithm are in this package there are several more packages involved such as denoptim.graph for graph manipulation, denoptim.fitness for fitness evaluation and many others such as logging or 3D molecular model building.

 ### Fragment Space Exploration  {#FSE}

 As usual, after passing by Main, this run is hadled by its ProgramTask implementer, i.e., the class [FragSpaceExplorer](#denoptim.programs.combinatorial.FragSpaceExplorer) in the package denoptim.programs.combinatorial.
 Here the settings for the experiment are built and passed to the class [CombinatorialExplorerByLayer](#denoptim.combinatorial.CombinatorialExplorerByLayer) in the package denoptim.combinatorial.

-This class handles the possible roots graph provided buy the users and grows them through all the possible combinations (given the Fragment Space) layer-by-layer stopping at the level expressed by the user.
+This class handles the possible root graphs provided buy the user and grows them through all the possible combinations (given the Fragment Space) layer-by-layer stopping at the level expressed by the user.
-All the combinations of fragments that can be attached to given root graph are obtained with the class [FragsCombinationIterator](#denoptim.fragspace.FragsCombinationIterator) in the package denoptim.fragspace.
+All the combinations of fragments that can be attached to a given root graph are obtained with the class [FragsCombinationIterator](#denoptim.fragspace.FragsCombinationIterator) in the package denoptim.fragspace.
 The construction is done in an asynchronous fashion and each task of building a new candidate is executed by the class [GraphBuildingTask](#denoptim.combinatorial.CombinatorialExplorerByLayer) in the same package.
 This class extends each graph as specified, relying mainly on the package denoptim.graph.
-Each task can than call other external subtasks for generating 3D molecular molecular models (denoptim.molecularmodeling) or for fitness evaluation (denoptim.fitness).
+Each task can than call other external subtasks for generating 3D molecular models (denoptim.molecularmodeling) or for fitness evaluation (denoptim.fitness).
 Being usually composed of a great number of tasks and hence being prone to errors this run periodically generates [CheckPoints](#denoptim.combinatoral.CheckPoint).
 These are collections of all the relevant info needed to keep track of the history of all the candidates generated so far, and, in case or failure, work as starting points for further attempts.

 ### Graph Editing {#GE}

-After being checked by the methods in main this run is implemented in the class [GraphEditor](#denoptim.programs.grapheditor.GraphEditor) in the pakage denoptim.programs.grapheditor.
-Here,the run is executed by the instructons provided by the user with the method editGraph defined in the class [DGraph](#denoptim.graph.DGraph) in the package denoptim.graph.
+After being checked by the methods in main this run is implemented in the class [GraphEditor](#denoptim.programs.grapheditor.GraphEditor) in the package denoptim.programs.grapheditor.
+Here,the run is executed by the instructons provided by the user with the method [editGraph](#denoptim.graph.DGraph.editGraph()) defined in the class [DGraph](#denoptim.graph.DGraph) in the package denoptim.graph.
 This method can perform three editing operations:

 - __REPLACECHILD__
 - __CHANGEVERTEX__